sam-minns/AxiomEdge-PRO/README.md

 -----

-# End-to-End AI-Powered Algorithmic Trading Framework (Strealined Version)
+# End-to-End AI-Powered Algorithmic Trading Framework (Streamlined Version)

 Full version and Modular Version README are far more complax and will require significant higher system requirements.